 The Mastercard® Black Card™ offers a points-based rewards program.
-You’ll earn one point for every dollar spent on purchases.
-You can redeem your points at a rate of 2 percent for airfare and 1.5 percent for cash back.
+You’ll earn one point for every $1 spent on purchases.
+You can redeem your points at a rate of 2% for airfare (through myluxurycard.com or calling customer service) and at 1.5% for cash back.

 Given the different redemption rates, we recommend redeeming your points for airfare to get the maximum value.
 The difference can be significant: 50,000 points add up to $1,000 in airfare but only $750 in cash back.

-Mastercard® Black Card™ cardholders benefit from Luxury Card Concierge™, which operates much like a hotel concierge service.
-In fact, consultants are available to offer assistance whether you’re at home or traveling to any number of global destinations.
+Mastercard® Black Card™ cardholders benefit from Luxury Card Concierge, which operates much like a hotel concierge service.
+In fact, consultants are available to help whether you’re at home or traveling to any number of global destinations.
 Whether you’re trying to get tickets to a sold-out show or picking your next travel destination, they’ve got you covered.

-You’ll also want to note that, unlike the Platinum Card® from American Express, the Mastercard® Black Card™ is not a charge card.
+- This isn’t a charge card: You’ll also want to note that the Mastercard® Black Card™ is not a charge card.
 You can carry a balance with this card, but be careful not to rack up too much in interest charges.

-The variable APR for purchases is currently 16.24 percent.Charge card vs. credit card: What's the difference?
+How can you get the most out of the Mastercard® Black Card™?
 Travel.
-That’s how you can get the most out of Mastercard® Black Card™.
+That’s how.

 With double points when redeemed for airfare, it’s not too difficult to reach the value of a ticket that exceeds the annual fee for this card.

 Spend $25,000 annually on your card, and you’re looking at a $500 value when you redeem your points for airfare.
 That alone surpasses the annual fee.
 Factor in all the other benefits you get with this card, and you should come out comfortably ahead.